Moscow court orders Memorial Human Rights Center to be banned | DW | 29.12.2021

 In the past, Memorial had been fined by Russian courts many times.
 The group has said all charges faced by Memorial are politically motivated.

-Putin and the cadre of siloviki, or security services men, around him in the Kremlin have done much to revive the cult of Stalin in modern Russia.
+Putin and his allies running Russia's military, police, and the security services have done much to revive the cult of Stalin in modern Russia.
 Great emphasis has been placed on the mythology of Russia's victory in World War II, known in Russia as "the Great Patriotic War."

 On Tuesday evening, Memorial International released a statement following the court's ruling against it which said in part, "Memorial is the need of the citizens of Russia to know the truth about its tragic past, about the fate of many millions of people."